 Share today’s programming.
-Bedtime is done, and I look at the code again, but I think I’ve got as far as my brain will take me today, so I push the code to a branch on Bitbucket, our remote code repository, and raise a pull request with my colleagues.
+Bedtime is done, and I look at the code again, but I think I’ve got as far as my brain will take me today, so I push the code to a branch on Github, our remote code repository, and raise a pull request with my colleagues.
 I’ll look forward to discussing this approach with them on Monday and seeing if they notice any glaring or subtle errors, and suggest better ways to structure the code.
 [Postscript from the future: on Monday, we found no errors as such, but we improved the test suite and I got a lot of clarity about separation of concerns from my code review with Andy.]

 Bit more of that Sandi Metz book.
 It really is very moreish.
 Practical Object Oriented Design in Ruby by Sandi Metz 978-0-321-72133-4

 Overwhelmed with spreadsheets?
 Drowning in thousands of tasks?
 Worried about not being ready to face the next round of publishing challenges?
 If you enjoyed this article, and you want to grow your publishing but you're not sure where to start, contact us.
 We help publishers of all shapes, ages, complexity and sizes to organise, automate and grow.
 Yes: your legacy data is in a pickle, but we promise it'll not be the worst we've seen.
 We can sort it out and transform your publishing process quicker, and more cheaply, than you'd think.